Sue: Is there anything I should know?

-Inside Borusa’s office, the Doctor attempts to gain access to a secret passageway.
-When his sonic screwdriver doesn’t work, he turns to the camera and laments the fact.
+The Doctor tries to gain access to a secret passageway in Borusa’s office, and when his sonic screwdriver doesn’t work, he turns to the audience and complains about it.

 Sue: Dock his pay.
 It’s the only way he’ll ever learn.

-When the Doctor isn’t talking to himself, he’s talking to an empty chair.
+When the Doctor isn’t talking to himself (and us), he’s talking to an empty chair.

-Sue: So the aliens are definitely talking chairs this week?
-They can take the form of any chair in the known universe?
+Sue: So the aliens are talking chairs?
+They can look like any chair in the universe?

-Sue: Tom Baker almost took the camera out with his elbow, there.
+Sue: Tom Baker almost took the camera out with his elbow.
 Has he completely lost the plot?

-The Castellan, who Sue recognises as the man with the eyepatch from The Android Invasion, but not much else, monitors the Doctor’s movements.
-Sue is fascinated by Gallifrey’s technology, which seems to be based on tiny balls.
+The Castellan (who Sue recognises as the man with the eyepatch from The Android Invasion and not much else) monitors the Doctor’s movements with technology that’s clearly based on tiny balls.

-Sue: He’s not only talking to a gobstopper, he’s sucking one, too.
+Sue: Not only is he talking to a gobstopper, he’s sucking one, too.

 Sue: Andred’s pants are very tight.
-He has the male version of camel toe.
+He’s got the male version of camel toe.

-The Doctor locks himself in his TARDIS and he puts his hands over his ears to block out the sound of Leela begging him to let her in.
+The Doctor locks himself in his TARDIS, and when Leela begs to be let in, he put his hands over his ears and blocks her out.

-Sue: It’s all gone a bit dark, now.
+Sue: It’s all gone a bit dark.
 And I don’t just mean the lighting.

-And then Sue asks a question so complicated, I have to pause the DVD.
+And then Sue asks a question that’s so complicated, I have to pause the DVD.

 Sue: Is everyone on Gallifrey a Time Lord?